WHAT IS PILATES?

 Most people ask... "is it a bit like Yoga?'.
 Well the answer to that is yes and no!
 Its definitely not a Yoga class but you may find some similarities in some of the moves.
 Have you ever heard someone say... "well i tried Pilates and it didn't do anything for me".
 As teacher we hear this quite often.
-The reason for this is some UK Pilates has been far removed from the original work and has found its own market as contemporary style Pilates.
-The work is often modified and the traditional elements can be lost, and you are most likely to find these classes in a leisure centre or fitness club, bringing a more freestyle class or 'Fitness Pilates' which is more like Body Conditioning.
+It's important to understand the traditional style of the Pilates Method before expanding into more modern styles of Pilates.
+The modern work is often modified, watered down, and the traditional elements can sometimes be lost, and you are most likely to find these classes in a leisure centre or fitness club, bringing a more freestyle class or 'Fitness Pilates' which is more like Body Conditioning.
 The work is delivered by education centres to students in a skeleton style and if you haven't tried a classical class how would you know the difference?

-As a teacher working for nearly 20 years and having trained in contemporary and classical Pilates, the studio I opened in 2007 is a very different studio to what it is today.
-The classical/ authentic workout is formatted and the client is developed through the stages, being directed by the teacher on their own body type, considering any injuries and their abilities.
+The classical/ authentic Pilates workout is formatted and the client is developed through stages, being directed by the teacher on their own body type, considering any injuries and their abilities.
 This way the client is performing repetition and the muscle memory has a greater chance to develop, the brain can adapt and the movements evolve, thus progressing, recovering from injury and re-educating the posture at a much quicker rate.
 The format works through the body in a specific order on purpose.
 The transition provided my clients with better results and it was a very positive move for me as a teacher, although I still have my tool kit of contemporary knowledge available when I need it.

 The exercise regime 'Pilates' was created by a man named Joseph Pilates, otherwise known as Joe.

 Joe Pilates was born on 9th December 1883 in Germany, so his methods are quite young compared to other methods such as Yoga.